 A pretty comprehensive page, with lots of good information, news stories, and market updates.
 I even put an icon on my toolbar for access.

 This is a trade paper for Financial Planners.
 It has all the news regarding the industry, legislation changes, and executive appointments.
 Well worth a browse, particularly the reader's comments at the end of articles; they will at least prove that there are actually some genuine financial planners out there.
 I used to read this paper avidly with my cup of coffee, office door shut of course!

 This is the most comprehensive financial site around.
 I used to refer my students to this site when I was teaching at UWS.
 Has it all and particularly explanations and terminology.
 Go and have a look, there will be plenty of stuff you can use.

 This is the home of Daryl Guppy who is the author of many books on share trading.
 I have read them all, have attended his seminars and even have his autograph.
 If you want to learn about trading, his books are the ones to read.
-(By the way, if you do buy a book, make sure you buy it through this site on Amazon – recommended books)

 This is a handy little calculator to work out your net pay in a simple manner.
 It is updated as tax rates change but always make sure before relying on the result.
 Absolutely perfect to get an accurate amount of net pay to enable you to do budgeting and saving planning.
 I always sent my students to this calculator for their assignments.

 These are the guys looking after the EC.
 Some interesting articles, I must say it is not filled with a lot of light reading, certainly no good for a relaxing read in bed, but has some market information pertinent to Europe to help form investment opinions